 Marge was initially planned to become The Alcoholic out of boredom during "You Only Move Twice", having nothing better to do in a house that can clean itself.
-This was deemed too depressing, so in the final episode, in a Development Gag she just takes occasional sips of wine while the viewer is assaulted by Scare Chords and dramatic closeups.
+This was deemed too depressing, so the final version of the episode features a Development Gag where she just takes occasional sips of wine while the viewer is assaulted by Scare Chords and dramatic closeups.

 The writers originally considered having Skinner wear a toupee, but it was dropped as Groening thought toupee jokes were cheap and predictable.
 Despite this, one image from "The Simpson's Guide to Springfield" (specifically one relating to King Toots) did have Skinner's top hair fly off in a similar manner to a toupee when covering his ears from Willie's bagpipe playing.
 Also, one of the blackboard punishment gags is, "The principal's toupee is not a Frisbee."

 William H. Macy was picked to voice Frank Grimes for the infamous season eight episode "Homer's Enemy," but due to scheduling conflicts, Hank Azaria's beforehand recorded voices were used instead.

 In 1994, Groening envisioned a live-action Krusty Spin-Off starring Castellaneta.
 The pilot script (co-written by Michael Weithorn) would've seen Krusty get a talk show based in L.A.
 The project never moved beyond the writing stage due failed contract negotiations with FOX.
 Purportedly, another reason it was shelved is a subplot would involve Krusty's house being built on stilts and slowly being eaten by beavers, but Groening out found that it would be prohibitively expensive to use either animatronic or trained beavers and lost interest.